Is Mexico Safe? 9 Safety Tips for Solo Travel in Mexico

 The culture in Mexico is different than it is back home, from the language and traffic laws to mealtimes and beyond.
 The more you can prepare yourself for these differences, the safer you will feel.

-I’ve been living and have traveled throughout Mexico for many years without experiencing anything worse than occasionally inflated “gringo” prices.
+I’ve been living and have traveled throughout Mexico for many years without experiencing anything worse than occasionally inflated prices during the peak months of tourist seasons.

 While I can’t guarantee that your trip will be free of incidents, I can help you anticipate the risks you’ll face when you visit.
 That information is a lot more valuable than a “Yep, totally safe” vote of confidence from a stranger who spent a week at a resort in Cancun.